verhey/dotfiles/README.md

   * [Manually install](https://github.com/romkatv/powerlevel10k#fonts) :( the recommended fonts for the `powerlevel10k` zsh theme
     * If you have any suggestions on how to do this programmatically, let me know!
   * Manually doubleclick and install `install/SolarizedDarkPatched.terminal` to get your Terminal working as `.zshrc` and `.p10k.zsh` expect

+## Installation - Ubuntu (WSL)

+* Note - this has not been tested on regular old Ubuntu, but I see no reason it wouldn't work.
+Just skip the part about copying the `wsl.conf` file since it's WSL-specific
+* From the `install` directory:
+  * Copy the Windows Subsystem for Linux (WSL) config file to `/etc/.`
+  * `cp wsl.conf /etc/wsl.conf`